Ebert–Groener pact

-The Ebert–Groener pact, sometimes called the Ebert-Groener deal, was an agreement between the Social Democrat Friedrich Ebert, at the time the Chancellor of Germany, and Wilhelm Groener, Quartermaster General of the German Army, on November 10, 1918.
+The Ebert–Groener pact was an agreement between the Social Democrat Friedrich Ebert, at the time the Chancellor of Germany, and Wilhelm Groener, Quartermaster General of the German Army, on 10 November 1918.
 This occurred on the day after the German Revolution had brought Ebert to power.

 Groener assured Ebert of the loyalty of the armed forces.
-In return, Ebert promised that the government would take prompt action against leftist uprisings, that he would call a national assembly, that military command would remain with the professional officers corps and most importantly that the military would retain its traditional "state within the state" status.
+In return, Ebert promised that the government would take prompt action against leftist uprisings, that he would call a national assembly, and most importantly that military command would remain with the professional officer corps.

 The agreement gave the government the means to defeat the challenge posed to its authority by those on the political left.
 However, it also drove a wedge between Ebert's Social Democratic Party and other socialist groups, who accused him of allying himself with the enemy of the revolution.
 It kept the military, which had been the true power in the German Empire during World War I, as a largely self-governing institution that operated outside of civilian control.
 Future governments of the Weimar Republic would thus be dependent on the goodwill or lack thereof of its leadership.